-- (1) Improve workplace environments while eliminating and mitigating sources of danger - (2) Raise the safety and disaster prevention awareness of all employees - (3) Observe laws and regulations related to occupational safety & health
+- 1 Improve workplace environments while eliminating and mitigating sources of danger - 2 Raise the safety and disaster prevention awareness of all employees - 3 Observe laws and regulations related to occupational safety & health

 We demonstrate "prioritize safety and disaster prevention above all" through action and establish the practice to "stop it, call it in, and wait" when a risk becomes known.
 After performing risk assessments, we eliminate and mitigate sources of danger.
 We also set yearly activity plans with critically important monthly activities focused on lessons learned from past accidents.
-We strive to improve the safety, health, and disaster prevention levels at all of our locations by conducting repeated inspections and educational training and improving any weaknesses we find in our safety, health, and disaster prevention assessments

-KPIs Applicable scope 2021 result 2022 result Total occurrences of employee Japan 22 20 occupational accidents -30% from previous year Overseas 16 21 Total accident frequency rate Japan 1.68 1.53 Total lost-worktime accident frequency rate Japan 0.76 0.46 Severe employee occupational Japan 0 0 accidents Cocurrences: 0 Overseas 0 0 Fires at business locations Japan 0 1 Occurrences: 0 Overseas 0 0 Having no more administrative classification III work environments at worksites Japan 6 worksites 12 worksites
+We strive to improve the safety, health, and disaster prevention management levels at all of our locations by conducting repeated inspections and educational training and improving any weaknesses we find in our safety, health, and disaster prevention assessments tion assessments.
+KPIs Applicable scope 2022 results 2023 results Total occurrences of employee occupational accidents -30% from previous year Japan 20 17 Overseas 21 23 Total accident frequency rate Japan 1.53 1.27 Total lost-worktime accident frequency rate Japan 0.46 0.52 Severe employee occupational accidents Occurrences: 0 Japan 0 0 Overseas 0 0 Fires at business locations Occurrences: 0 Japan 1 0 Overseas 0 0 Having no more administrative classification III work environments at worksites Japan 12 worksites 6 worksites